carlcortright/carlcortright/README.md

 # Hi, I'm Carl 👋

-I'm a software engineer, entrepreneur, and investor based in San Francisco, CA with over 10 years of experience building impactful software and companies.
+I'm a software engineer, entrepreneur, and investor with over 10 years of experience building impactful software and companies.

 ## Who I Am